-An example will show the usefulness of this facility.
-English syntax allows for the fronting of the "unknown element" in a question (e.g. a wh-noun phrase such as "who" or "which man".
-One would probably like a grammar to locate the place from which the unknown element was fronted.
-One strategy, then, is to place the unknown constituent on the HOLD list (via the HOLD action) and then write the grammar such that it checks the HOLD list whenever it can't find a constituent in the input string.
+An example may show the usefulness of this facility.
+English syntax allows for the "fronting" of the "unknown element" in a question.
+One would probably like a grammar to locate the place from which the "unknown" element was fronted.
+One strategy, then, is to place the "unknown" constituent on the HOLD list (via the HOLD action) and then write the grammar such that it checks the HOLD list whenever it can't find a constituent in the input string.